Extremophiles in biotechnology: Overview of extremophiles

 Extremophile is the term that covers a large group of organisms, most prominently Archaeans, which have evolved to fill the niches of extremely inhospitable environments.
 Such environments include high or low temperatures, high levels of salinity, high or low pH levels, and areas where volatile chemicals are prominent.
 These organisms have made some of the most undesirable locations on the planet their home.
 A few examples of these locations include thermal vents at the bottom of the ocean, soda lakes, runoffs from chemical factories and the trash heaps of landfills.

 There are 4 major types of extremophiles:

 Thermophiles

 Thermophilic extremophiles live in areas of extreme heat with the best example being geothermal vents at the bottom of the ocean.
 The benefit of these organisms lies in the polymers and enzymes produced within them as they are highly thermostable.

-Halophilies
+Halophiles

 Halophilic extremophiles live in areas of high salinity such as solar salterns and soda lakes.
 Their ability to consume and thrive in areas of such salinity open up possible benefits such as inoculating crops in salt rich soils to help them grow.
 Another use found for them lies in their production of polymers used to make biodegradable plastics.